-You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of MaxCyte, Inc., a Delaware corporation (the "Company").
-The meeting will be held on Thursday, June 22, 2023 at 11:00 a.m.
-Eastern Time at 9713 Key West Avenue, Suite 400, Rockville, MD 20850.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of MaxCyte, Inc., a Delaware corporation (the "Company").
+The Annual Meeting will be held on Tuesday, June 11, 2024 at 11:00 a.m.
+Eastern Time at 9713 Key West Avenue, Suite 400, Rockville, Maryland 20850.
 The meeting will be held for the following purposes:

-- 1. To elect the Board's three nominees, Patrick J. Balthrop, Sr., Stanley C. Erck and Art Mandell, to the Board of Directors to hold office until the 2026 Annual Meeting of Stockholders. - 2.
-To approve an amendment and restatement of the MaxCyte, Inc. 2022 Equity Incentive Plan (the "2022 Plan"). - 3.
-To ratify the selection by the Audit Committee of the Board of Directors of CohnReznick LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023. - 4.
+- 1. To elect the Board's three nominees as identified in the accompanying Proxy Statement as Class III directors: Will Brooke, John Johnston, and Richard Douglas. - 2.
+To approve an amendment to the MaxCyte, Inc. 2022 Equity Incentive Plan to increase the shares of the Company's common stock issuable thereunder by 2,300,000 shares. - 3.
+To ratify the Audit Committee's selection of CohnReznick LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024. - 4.
 To conduct any other business properly brought before the meeting.